2/27/2025

 Analyst, Redeye

-I guess you can't give any details about our potential licensing agreement might look like in terms of upfront and then loyalties.
+I guess you can't give any details about our potential licensing agreement might look like in terms of upfront and then royalties?

 speaker

 So I said we are in advanced negotiations and I can't comment on the details.
-What I can say is that this is naturally a deal that is leaning on the foundation on that we had regulatory advice.
-We have aligned on the regulatory pathway and the KOMs are supporting the welcoming of the impacts to Japan.
+What I can say is that this is naturally a deal that is leaning on the foundation on that we had regulatory advice, we have aligned on the regulatory pathway, and the KOMs are supporting and welcoming the entrance of PEPAX to Japan.
 And all these factors matters when you make a deal.
 So if we compare this to when we made a deal in South Korea, we had the KOM support, but there was no regulatory understanding or alignment.
 So that was a much earlier deal.
 And I would say that this is then one step further because we have done the regulatory homework here.
-And as I said, during the call, it will carry significant financial impact for Ongo Peptides.
+And as I said during the call, it will carry significant financial impact for oncopeptides.

 speaker